An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 Quick facts about driving in Georgia

 Here are the key things you need to know about driving in Georgia.
-I’ll go into more depth about some of these topics in the next section.
+I will go into more depth on these topics in the next section.

-• In Georgia, people drive on the right-hand side of the road.
-Although both left and right-hand drive cars are present on the roads.
+• In Georgia, you drive on the right side of the road.
+Both left and right-hand drive cars are present – for safety, be sure to rent a car that has the steering wheel on the left.

 • Kids under 7 years old must use a children’s car seat.
 Most rental companies have these available to hire, but you must request one at the time of booking.